-Dr. Matthew Steliga is a thoracic surgeon who specializes in thoracic oncology.
-He has experience and expertise working with patients with all types of cancers of the chest cavity, including lung cancer and mesothelioma.
-Dr. Steliga is also a specialist in and a proponent of treating patients with minimally invasive surgery whenever possible.
+Dr. Matthew Steliga is a thoracic surgeon specializing in thoracic oncology.
+He has worked with patients with cancers of the chest cavity, including lung cancer and mesothelioma.
+Dr. Steliga is also a proponent of minimally invasive treatments whenever possible.

-Trained at the Medical College of Wisconsin and the University of Tennessee Health Sciences Center, Dr. Steliga now holds a position as a surgeon at the Winthrop P. Rockefeller Cancer Institute at the University of Arkansas for Medical Sciences.
-He is also an associate professor of surgery there.
-Previously Dr. Steliga worked at the MD Anderson Cancer Institute in Houston, a facility known for having multidisciplinary specialist teams for mesothelioma diagnosis and treatment.
+Dr. Steliga was trained at the Medical College of Wisconsin and the University of Tennessee Health Sciences Center.
+He is now a surgeon at the Winthrop P. Rockefeller Cancer Institute at the University of Arkansas for Medical Sciences where he is also an associate professor of surgery.
+Previously, Dr. Steliga worked at the MD Anderson Cancer Institute in Houston, a facility known for multidisciplinary teams for mesothelioma diagnosis and treatment.

 Early Education and Career

 Dr. Steliga earned his medical degree at the Medical College of Wisconsin, a freestanding medical school in Milwaukee, Wisconsin.
-He went on to complete an internship and residency in general surgery at the University of Tennessee Health Sciences Center in Memphis.
+Afterward, he completed an internship and residency in general surgery at the University of Tennessee Health Sciences Center in Memphis.

-Following his general surgery residency Dr. Steliga completed two fellowships, both in thoracic surgery, during which he became a specialist in treating patients with thoracic diseases, especially cancers.
-His fellowships were at the MD Anderson Cancer Center in Houston and the Texas Heart Institute, also in Houston.
-At the Heart Institute he trained in cardiothoracic surgery, while at MD Anderson he trained with experts in thoracic oncology surgery.
+Following his general surgery residency, Dr. Steliga completed two fellowships in thoracic surgery.
+During those fellowships, he chose to specialize in thoracic diseases, especially cancers.
+These fellowships took place at Houston’s MD Anderson Cancer Center and the Texas Heart Institute.
+While at the Heart Institute, Dr. Steliga trained in cardiothoracic surgery.
+While at MD Anderson, he trained with experts in thoracic oncology surgery.

-The MD Anderson Cancer Center is one of the original Comprehensive Cancer Centers in the U.S., which means it is both an educational and research facility and a center for diagnosing and treating patients with cancer.
-The thoracic surgery division here specializes in mesothelioma and it was while learning and training in Houston that Dr. Steliga developed an interest in using surgery to treat it.
+The MD Anderson Cancer Center is one of the original Comprehensive Cancer Centers in the United States.
+This means it is both an educational and research facility as well as a center for diagnosing and treating patients with cancer.
+The Center’s thoracic surgery division specializes in mesothelioma, and it was here that Dr. Steliga developed an interest in surgical treatment for the disease.

 Thoracic Oncology, Mesothelioma and Other Specialties

-Through his work at MD Anderson Dr. Steliga not only developed an interest in mesothelioma but also learned and trained with some of the leading experts in the country, including Dr. David Rice and Dr. Anne Tsao.
-After learning from these specialists Dr. Steliga became one of them and also instructed residents and interns at MD Anderson.
+Through his work at MD Anderson, Dr. Steliga trained with some of the country’s leading experts, including Dr. David Rice and Dr. Anne Tsao.
+After learning from these specialists, Dr. Steliga began working with them.
+At this time, he also taught residents and interns at MD Anderson.

-Dr. Steliga specializes in thoracic oncology, treating any type of surgery that may occur in the chest cavity, such as lung cancer, mesothelioma, or esophageal cancer.
-He also specializes in minimally invasive surgery, using smaller incisions and tools in order to perform a surgery with as little harm to the patient as possible.
+Dr. Steliga specializes in thoracic oncology, including any type of chest surgery for lung cancer, mesothelioma, or esophageal cancer.
+He also specializes in minimally invasive surgery, using smaller incisions and tools to perform a surgery with as little harm to the patient as possible.

-Minimally invasive surgery is not always possible with mesothelioma or lung cancer treatment, and Dr. Steliga is also an expert in aggressive and radical surgical procedures.
-These include pleurectomy/decortication, and even extrapleural pneumonectomy, which involves removing an entire lung to treat mesothelioma.
+Unfortunately, minimally invasive surgery is not always possible with mesothelioma or lung cancer treatment.
+However, Dr. Steliga is also an expert in aggressive and radical surgical procedures.
+These procedures include pleurectomy/decortication and extrapleural pneumonectomy, which removes and entire lung to treat mesothelioma.

-Dr. Steliga left MD Anderson, where he worked as a surgeon and instructor, to take a position at the University of Arkansas for Medical Sciences Winthrop P. Rockefeller Cancer Institute.
-He holds a position as an assistant professor of surgery, educating and training the next generation of surgeons and medical doctors.
-He also holds a position as thoracic surgeon at the Cancer Institute in Little Rock, which is the only comprehensive cancer treatment facility in the state of Arkansas.
+After leaving MD Anderson, Dr. Steliga took a position at the University of Arkansas for Medical Sciences Winthrop P. Rockefeller Cancer Institute.
+Currently, he is an assistant professor of surgery, teaching and training the next generation of medical doctors.
+Dr. Steliga is also a thoracic surgeon at the Cancer Institute in Little Rock, the only comprehensive cancer treatment facility in the state of Arkansas.

-As a surgeon at the Cancer Institute, Dr. Steliga provides treatment for patients with some of the most difficult types of cancers, including mesothelioma.
-He is known for minimally invasive surgery but also for providing patients with options.
-He is well liked by his patients and pursues every possible treatment option.
-He also works as part of a multidisciplinary team in order to give patients the best care from a range of experts.
+As a surgeon at the Cancer Institute, Dr. Steliga provides treatment for patients with the most difficult types of cancers, including mesothelioma.
+He is best known for minimally invasive surgery, but also offers a range of treatment options.
+Dr. Steliga also serves as part of a multidisciplinary team to offer patients the best care from a range of experts.

-Dr. Steliga is a certified in surgery through the American Board of Surgery.
+Dr. Steliga is certified through the American Board of Surgery.
 He is also a certified thoracic and cardiac surgeon through the American Board of Thoracic Surgery.
 He holds active medical licenses in both Texas and Arkansas.
-He is also active in professional associations, and is a member of the Society of Thoracic Surgeons and the International Society for Minimally Invasive Cardiothoracic Surgery.
+Dr. Steliga is also a member of several professional organizations, including the Society of Thoracic Surgeons and the International Society for Minimally Invasive Cardiothoracic Surgery.
 He is an American Cancer Society fellow and was named a top regional doctor in 2014.

-Over his training and career Dr. Steliga has been involved in multiple research projects and has authored several papers published in medical journals.
-His research has included work with smoking cessation programs, lung cancer interventions, rare types of lung cancer, lung cancer screenings, and case studies of patients with cancer and successful surgical treatments.
+During his career, Dr. Steliga has served in multiple research projects and published papers in several medical journals.
+His research includes work with smoking cessation programs, lung cancer interventions, rare types of lung cancer, lung cancer screenings, and case studies of patients with cancer and successful surgical treatments.

-Dr. Steliga is a leader in surgical treatment for thoracic oncology, including the very difficult surgeries performed for mesothelioma patients.
-He specializes in using minimally invasive procedures and works with other experts to provide patients with the best care.
-If you have been diagnosed with mesothelioma you need a specialist to provide the best treatment options.
-Find out which experts are near you.
+Dr. Steliga is a leader in surgical treatment for thoracic oncology, including difficult surgeries for mesothelioma patients.
+He also specializes in using minimally invasive procedures and works with other experts to provide patients with the best care.
+If you have been diagnosed with mesothelioma, you need to find a specialist in your area to get the best treatment options available.